 Build a house, build a life

-The house is not just a physical building that can protect families from the sun, rain or exposure to nature and shelter, but also encompasses the atmosphere of life interacting within the house itself, namely the "family" in terms of social, cultural and economic aspects.
-This is so that the house becomes a place to live with the family; an environment that offers safety, comfort and happiness.
+A house is not solely just a physical building that can protect families from the scorching sun, rain, or exposure to nature—and shelter—but also encompasses the atmosphere of life interacting within itself, that is, “family,” be it from social, cultural, and economic aspects.
+Therefore, a house becomes a place to live with the family—an environment that offers safety, comfort, and happiness.

-Home is a family foundation where a life takes place in a building that gives people happiness and peace in it, a place that provides physical and spiritual security and comfort, a place to play and learn for children from an early age to achieve goals and a bright future, and improve the family's standard of living for the better.
+A house is a foundation for families, where life takes place in a building that gives happiness and peace to those inside; a place that offers physical and spiritual safety and comfort, a place for children to play and learn from a young age to reach a milestone and a bright future, as well as improving the living standards of the families.

-Houses as the core of Habitat for Humanity services ultimately have a broad impact, namely:
+A house being the core of Habitat for Humanity services will ultimately have a broad impact, such as: <

-- Social Value: in addition to an increase in the value of buildings, through the construction of livable homes it also increases the dignity of the family in the community.
+- Social values: aside from an increase in the value of the buildings, the construction of livable houses enhances the dignity of families in the community.

-- Health: through livable homes, it provides understanding to the family what the meaning is of healthy living, so that the home and clean environment reduces vulnerability to diseases that can adversely affect health.
+- Health: livable houses provide families with a better understanding of the meaning of healthy living, resulting in a clean home and environment that reduce the vulnerability to diseases that may harm their health.

-- Valuable Assets: the house becomes valuable personal property.
+- Valuable Assets: a house becomes a highly-valued personal property.

-- Prosperous Communities: the existence of a habitable home changes in lifestyle, so that it creates impacts on a healthier, cleaner and more comfortable environment.
+- Prosperous Communities: the existence of a livable house changes lifestyles, thus promoting a healthy, clean, and comfortable environment.

-- Education: through livable homes children have a safer and more comfortable place to learn "my home is my place of study".
+- Education: through livable houses, children could have a safer and more comfortable place to learn, “my home is my study place".